 I would recommend this area for those that want to relax on the beach and are looking for better value for money.

 For most, Cavtat is a common day trip from Dubrovnik.
 However, some opt to stay in this quaint, coastal oasis instead.
 Cavtat offers stunning beaches, great restaurants, and much of the same Dalmatian charm that Dubrovnik does, with much less people.

 If you’d really like to get off the grid and plan a Croatian retreat, I recommend checking out the Konavle Cilipi area of Dubrovnik, just beyond the airport.
 There are plenty of agro-tourism stays in this area, offering a tranquil and secluded experience.
 I recommend this area if you have a car and would like to enjoy the peace of nature.

 With so many hotel websites out there, you may be wondering which one to book through.
 You’ll find that in Dubrovnik, Booking.com is the primary platform to book accommodation.
 Not only does Booking.com offer the biggest selection of hotels, B&Bs and apartments in area, the platform is preferred by locals over Airbnb.

 For our family apartment rentals, we only list on Booking and not on Airbnb.
 However, I do know a few people that only use Airbnb, or even just VRBO.

-I personally recommend using Booking in Dubrovnik and Croatia in general, because of the flexible cancellation policies and ability to pay at the property.
+I personally recommend using Booking in Croatia , because of the flexible cancellation policies and ability to pay at the property.